catalystneuro/cohen-u01-to-nwb/src/dickerson_lab_to_nwb/conversion_notes.md

 - **Visual Stimulus 2**: Same as Visual Stimulus 1, but in Y-direction.
 - **FrameCounter**: Time-stamps at which the frames are recorded (Frames are recorded at 4 Hz).

-They are accssible in the HDF5 file under the following paths:
+They are accessible in the HDF5 file under the following paths:

 ```python